-HP-75 FILE STRUCTURE There can be as many files in the computer as available memory will allow.
-File types can be Basic programs, Text, VisiCalc Worksheets and others.
-If SHELL ON is specified, when you enter a program name and press RTM it will be CALLed.
+There can be as many files in the computer as available memory will allow. types can be Basic programs, Text, VisiCalc Worksheets and others.
+If SHELL ON specified, when you enter a program name and press RTN it will be CALLed.
 The difference between RUNning and CALLing a program is that when you CALL, any previously run programs will not be deallocated.
 When you RUN a program, any previously Run or CALLed programs will be deallocated.
+Allocation is the pre-ru File If SHELL ON is previously run programs will not be deallocated.
+When you RUN a program, any previously Run or CALLed programs will be deallocated.
 Allocation is the pre-run time the computer takes after you press RTN.
 During that time the computer sets aside the additional memory the program will need as it runs.
 Once the program is allocated then CALLing it is a fairly quick process.
 It is important that each program that is CALLed (generally via the SHELL option) end with an END and that you do not stop it by pressing ATTN.
 If you CALL a program which has previously been CALLed and then suspended by pressing ATTN then the computer will set aside another block of memory for the program.
-When a CALLed program will not be deallocated.
+When a CALLed program ends most of the memory it used will be again available, however the program will not be deallocated.
 As you can see, if you repeatedly CALL a program and suspend it with ATTN, in very short order you will be out of memory.
+A solution is to make sure programs end with an END (not STOP), which will memory.
 A solution is to make sure programs end with an END (not STOP), which will happen automatically if the natural flow of the program is to it's last line.
-Other solutions are to periodically enter CLEAR VARS to free that memory, or RUN a program. program.
+Other solutions are to periodically enter CLEAR VARS to free that memory, or RUN a Other program.